orfeotoolbox/OTB/Documentation/Cookbook/rst/FAQ.rst

 accompany and promote the use and the exploitation of the images derived from these sensors.

-The creation of a preparatory program is needed because of :
+The creation of a preparatory program is needed because of:

 -  the new capabilities and performances of the ORFEO systems (optical and radar high resolution, access capability, data quality, possibility to acquire simultaneously in optic and radar),

--  the implied need of new methodological developments : new processing methods, or adaptation of existing methods,
+-  the implied need of new methodological developments: new processing methods, or adaptation of existing methods,

 -  the need to realize those new developments in very close cooperation